Karrthik-Arya/Get_Pythonissed/README.md

 # Get Pythonissed

+### **Jupyter Notebooks**

+Jupyter notebook is a web based notebook environment which is widely used for interactive programming, that is, code execution combined with rich markdown text and much more.
+The Jupyter notebook runs a local Ipython kernel on your machine and launches in your web browser.
+These notebooks are also called as Ipython notebooks, and have a '.ipynb' extension instead of traditional '.py' extension for Python files.

+Visit this link for installing and setting up a basic notebook - [Setting up Jupyter Notebook](https://realpython.com/jupyter-notebook-introduction/).
+The link also teaches you to write and execute a basic Python code in a Notebook cell.

+### **Google Colab**
+Google Colab is a platform provided by Google, which runs a Jupyter notebook in the cloud.
+While it is a convenient way to get set up, there are some caveats you would like to know before it.
+The setup is platform agnostic i.e. all you need is a browser.
+The recommended way to get started is first logging in to Google.
+Sign in > Head to the home page for Google Colab [here](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) > click on New Notebook.
+From this point, everything is basically the same as a Jupyter notebook.

 #### Momentum-Effect in Stock Trading

 * There's something which goes by the name of Momentum Anamoly in Trading, which says that what was strongly going up in the near past will probably continue to go up shortly.
 Stocks which outperform peers on 3-12 month period tend to perform well also in the future.